sagewrk/stone-island/README.md

 * Dimmer and LED lighting mismatch causes flickering
 * Due to open stair case units by default are not small pet friendly
 * Shower thresholds flush with floor so water seeps out
+* Air conditioning units known to short cycle

+## Pros and Cons

+### Pros

+* Friendly community of amazing people
+* Well maintained and managed property
+* Lush and well maintained lanscaping and gardens
+* Terrific ameneties
+* Safe and secure

+### Cons

+* High operating overhead
+* Buildings 6, 7, 8 & 9 + buildings in second phase subject to loud evenings of noise from Morgans and Baccaro
+* Sound proofing between unit could be better (ie. music, TV, people on stairs can be heard in adjacent units)